 - Tracked the success of their efforts in both tools.

 Source: Userpilot: Build product experiences like these to increase feature adoption and push more users along your customer journey.
 Speak to a product specialist today!

-Using Customer Journey Analytics gives you the birds-eye view of the many different paths your customers can take before adoption, retention, and account expansion.
+Using these new found insights gives you the birds-eye view of the many different paths your customers can take before adoption, retention, and account expansion.

 Product and marketing teams can use these insights to answer their complex customer engagement questions.